Making Your Education Accessible and Affordable

 Plan your finances

-The priority deadline to apply for financial aid is March 15, although we encourage you to submit your FAFSA as soon as possible after January 1.
-As long as we have received all the necessary forms, we should be able to send you a complete package within three weeks of your admission decision.
+The priority deadline to apply for financial aid is December 1, although we encourage you to submit your FAFSA as soon as possible after October 1.
+As long as we have received all the necessary forms, we should be able to send you a complete package by early January or within three weeks of your admission decision.

 Good news: You didn't do anything wrong when you completed the FAFSA and, if you provide the Financial Aid Office with the right documents, this shouldn't delay the processing of your financial aid.
 The U.S. Department of Education selects FAFSAs for verification to ensure that Pell Grant and/or Subsidized Stafford Loan recipients have completed their application correctly.